TaxFairness/TaxFairnessInLyme/README.md

 - Vision Occupancy Codes.xlsx - Excel file of four-digit code, description, "summary code", and guesses as to type of use.
 This is exported to Vision Occupancy Codes.csv

-- Land_Use_Codes_from_VGSI.txt - Scraped from vgsi.com page - a two-column tab-delimited file that with four-digit codes plus telegraphic descriptions
+- Land\_Use\_Codes\_from\_VGSI.txt - Scraped from vgsi.com page - a two-column tab-delimited file that with four-digit codes plus telegraphic descriptions

 These files are read into tables of a SQLite database for processing.
 The associated files are:

-- Property-in-Lyme.sqlite - the SQLite database that has the tables, one for each of the input files
+- Property-In-Lyme.sqlite - the SQLite database that has the tables, one for each of the input files

 - create_database.sh - reliably create the tables & views of the SQLite databse